 Cherokee, NC 28719

-Arches National Park truly comes alive at night, where stargazing is a must if you’re planning a visit.
-Balanced Rock Picnic Area, the Windows Section, Garden of Eden Viewpoint, and Panorama Point are some of the best places to go for stargazing.
+Truly though, Arches National Park comes alive at night.
+If you think it is stunning in the daytime, stargazing is a must if you’re planning a visit.
+Its isolation and distance from light pollution make known a galaxy of sparkle that many people have never seen before thanks to the pervasive artificial lights of civilization.
+Balanced Rock Picnic Area, the Windows Section, Garden of Eden Viewpoint, and Panorama Point are some of the best places to go for a night sky the way our ancestors saw it—teaming with celestial bodies.
 Pro tip: bring a star chart and stargaze during a new moon or when the moon is below the horizon to really see the stars.

 What not to miss: The Windows, which is the most accessible place in the park to see the most arches!